-SNCF is pursuing its work to develop occupational health and safety leadership among top management and senior executives of the three Public Rail Group's EPICs.
-The audit and evaluation method is in line with the requirements of the French Labour Code.
+SNCF is pursuing its work to develop occupational health and safety leadership among top management and senior executives.

 Employer responsibility for occupational health and safety rests with each EPIC, which have written guidelines describing the occupational health and safety management system.
 The institution directors assume employer responsibility for the implementation of this management system.
 Risk assessment and its documentation and update in the Single Document are an integral part of this responsibility.